grgr-dkrk/eslint-plugin-rn-a11y/README.md

 ## Support

+- Node: `^10.12.0` or above.
-Supported React Native 0.57, or above.
+- React Native: `0.57` or above.

-If using < 0.57, please use [eslint-plugin-react-native-a11y](https://github.com/FormidableLabs/eslint-plugin-react-native-a11y)
+- ESLint: `6` or above.

+This plugin is not compatible with less than `React Native 0.57`. please use [eslint-plugin-react-native-a11y](https://github.com/FormidableLabs/eslint-plugin-react-native-a11y) if using it.
-If using React (not React Native), please use [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y)
+React (not React Native) is not supported, please use [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y)

 ## Contribution

 Contribution is welcome!

 Please see [Contribution Guide](CONTRIBUTING.md).

 ## License